Sound Fountain

 Dohnányi toured Europe and the United States until 1908.

-Between 1921 and 1927 he again toured Europe and the USA where he was appointed chief conductor of the New York State Symphony Orchestra (and that is where, in 1921, young Edward Kilenyi was presented to him).
-He performed in London and was a guest conductor of the (Royal) Concertgebouw Orchestra, Amsterdam.
+Between 1921 and 1927 he again toured Europe and the USA where he was appointed chief conductor of the New York State Symphony Orchestra and that is where, in 1921, young Edward Kilenyi was presented to him.

+Dohnányi performed in London and was a guest conductor of the (Royal) Concertgebouw Orchestra, Amsterdam.
 At the same time he continued teaching piano.
 Pianist Edward Kilenyi and conductor Laszlo Halasz (who started off as a pianist) were amongst his pupils in the nineteen twenties, and both are representatives of the Hungarian school.
-Anotrher pupil was Ernö Szegedi.
-Even Béla Bartók studied with Dohnanyi for a short time.
+Dohnanyi was instrumental in the education of György Cziffra.
+Other pupils were Ervin Nyiregyházi and Ernö Szegedi.
+Even Béla Bartók studied with Dohnányi for a short time.

 Young Ernst von Dohnányi

-Picture taken from the cover of the recording of Ernst von Dohnányi's Piano Concerto No. 1 performed by pianist Balint Vaszonyi and conductor John Pritchard (PYE Lp TPLS 13052).
+Picture taken from the cover of the recording of Ernst von Dohnányi's Piano Concerto No. 1 performed by pianist Balint Vaszonyi and conductor John Pritchard (PYE LP TPLS 13052).

 To the outside world this all seemed to be a glamorous career.
 But in fact Dohnányi's life knew turbulence and animosity.
 His biography tells us that his career was hampered because he refused to work under the dictatorial regime of Miklos Horthy (1921-1939).
 Although he had criticized Horty's links with fascism, he himself was accused of collaborating with the German occupants during World War II from 1944 until April 4th 1945.
-A severe blow was that his son Hans (father of conductor Christophe von Dohnányi) was executed because he was involved in the coup against Hitler in 1944, plotted by Claus von Stauffenberg and his group.
+A severe blow was that his son Hans (father of conductor Christoph von Dohnányi) was executed because he was involved in the coup against Hitler in 1944, plotted by Claus von Stauffenberg and his group.

 In that same year, 1944, Ernst von Dohnányi quit his post of conductor of the Budapest Philharmonic Orchestra (which he held since 1919).

-In 1931 he had become music director of the Hungarian State Radio and in 1934 had been appointed director of the Budapest Conservatory (Franz Liszt Academy), a post which he officially held until 1948.
-But by that time he had left Hungary running from his personal enemies and fleeing for the communists who aligned Hungary to the Soviet Union.
-Dohnanyi went to live in Buenos Aires, Argentina, where he stayed only for a short time.
-On the instigation of conductor Laszlo Halasz and pianist Edward Kilenyi the seventy two year old maestro applied for the post of professor at the Florida School of Music, Tallahassee.
+But by that time he had left Hungary, running from his personal enemies and fleeing for the communists who aligned Hungary to the Soviet Union.
+Dohnányi went to live in Buenos Aires, Argentina, where he stayed only for a short time.
+On the instigation of conductor Laszlo Halasz and pianist Edward Kilenyi the then seventy two year old maestro applied for the post of professor at the Florida School of Music, Tallahassee.
 He started teaching there in 1949 and four years later (1953) he was joined by his pupil Edward Kilenyi.
 Amongst Dohnányi's pupils in Florida was his grandson Christoph von Dohnányi who received his formation as a conductor.

 In 1955 Ernst von Dohnányi became a US citizen.

-During his stay in New York in 1960 where he recorded his Second Piano Concerto for Bob Whyte's Everest label, Ernst von Dohnányi died on February 9.
+During his stay in New York in 1960, where he recorded his Second Piano Concerto for Bob Whyte's Everest label, Ernst von Dohnányi died, on February 9.

 Ernst von Dohnányi and his pupil Edward Kilenyi around 1955.